Satellite Town, Chiniot

 Satellite Town is a town and a union council of Chiniot district in Punjab, Pakistan.
-It is located in the Chiniot city.
-According to census 1998 its population is 22,840.
+It is located in Chiniot city.
+According to the 2017 census, Chiniot city population, including Satellite Town, is 278,747.

+Until 2009, Chiniot Tehsil was part of Jhang District, when Chiniot Tehsil was upgraded to a district by the government.

 Facilities

-Election commission office, Sui Gas office, Post Office, Passport Office, Hockey Ground, Excise and taxation office, Zakat distribution office, Deaf & Dumb School are located in Satellite Town.
+Election commission office, Sui Gas office, Post Office, Passport Office, Hockey Ground, Excise and Taxation office, Zakat distribution office, Deaf & Dumb School are located in Satellite Town.